adhamhaddad/E-Commerce/documents/API.md

 ### Response

-If the user is a biker and valid, the server will respond with a status code of 201 and a JSON object representing the updated order:
+If the user is valid, the server will respond with a status code of 200 and a JSON object representing the user phones array:

 ```json
 [